 - Position: bottom-right corner of the back cover, 0.25 inch from each edge.

-Copyright and Trademark Rules
+Copyright and trademark rules

 Content restrictions are enforced at review and post-publication.
 Violations after publication can result in account suspension.